 The Gifts of Fashion & Beauty

-- Winter hats, scarves, gloves, and comfy socks are always seasonally appropriate and a perfect gift for anyone with cold intolerance.
+- Winter hats, scarves, gloves, PJs, blankets, robes, and comfy socks are always seasonally appropriate and serve as a perfect gift for anyone with cold intolerance.
 I love my cute anti-fatigue compression socks from Dr. Shams.
 Wearing compression socks can really help with leg cramps, circulation, and cold feet, among other things!

-- Rather than picking out specific clothes for someone, I love the new personalized fashion gifts.
-They handpick clothing based on your size and personal style, then deliver them to your door.
-I love Stitch Fix for everyday clothes, and use Trunk Club (a Nordstrom company) for fancier things such as dresses for a special occasion like a wedding or designer jeans or shoes.
-The best part is that you can try on the clothes at home and send back what you don’t want without driving to the store or post office!
+- Personalized fashion gifts – Rather than picking out specific clothes for someone, I love sending personalized boxes from companies that handpick clothing based on your size and personal style, then deliver them to your door.
+I love Stitch Fix for everyday clothes, and use Trunk Club (a Nordstrom company) for fancier things such as designer shoes, jeans, and dresses for special occasions.
+The best part is that you can try on the clothes at home and send back what you don’t want without driving to the store!
 (These are also great gifts for yourself.)

 - Annmarie Skin Care Sample Kit – Struggling to find the perfect little something or are you wanting a little something special for yourself?
 This sample kit is great for both!

-- Butter London Nail Polish – This is great for those who want to minimize toxic exposure but still want to have pretty nails 😉
+- Butter London Nail Polish – This is great for those who want to minimize their toxic exposure but still want to have pretty nails.

 - Eco Lips – Yummy, organic lip balm that keeps your lips soft during the harsh winter months.